KittyGiraudel/site/_posts/2017-02-27-trading-whiteboards-for-code-reviews.md

 **Perfect to judge technical skills.** There is no need to see someone code to judge their ability to write code.
 If you can trust someone’s technical knowledge from a Twitter timeline, you can definitely do that by watching them comment code.
 By skimming through a pull-request, a candidate can definitely show they know their thing (or not).
 Did not spot the obvious mistakes from the PR?
 Well, that’s worrying.
 Actually found a bug that silently sneaked in?
 Pretty impressive.

 **Excellent to get the full picture.** Provided the pull-request is not too narrowed down, reviewing code can tell a lot about the candidate’s attention to detail and general knowledge about the stack the company works with.
-In the case of a front-end developer for instance, a complete feature PR could involve HTML, CSS, JavaScript, accessibility, performance, design, documentation, security, etc. A good way to see if the candidate is curious about other topics or very much focused on a specific technology.
+In the case of a frontend developer for instance, a complete feature PR could involve HTML, CSS, JavaScript, accessibility, performance, design, documentation, security, etc. A good way to see if the candidate is curious about other topics or very much focused on a specific technology.

 **Focused on empathy.** Code review is not exclusively about code.
 It is also about empathy.
 It’s about phrasing comments in a positive, non-blaming way.
 It’s about focusing on the things that matter, and not necessarily nitpicking on details.
 It’s about sharing positive comments as well, and showing appreciation.
 For instance, I used to perform code reviews the way a code linter throws errors.
 I learnt to be more tactful.